sulaimansulaman-dev/roadrunner-rental-system/README.md

 # Road Runner Rentals - Vehicle Rental Management System

 ## Overview
 **Road Runner Rentals** is a Windows Forms application developed in C# that allows businesses to manage vehicle rentals.
-It interacts with a SQL Server database to store and retrieve information related to vehicles, clients, and rental orders.
+It interacts with a SQL Server database to store and retrieve information related to vehicles, clients, payments, and rental orders.
 The app offers an intuitive interface with features for admin-side management, including CRUD operations, reporting, and validation.

 ## Features
 - **Vehicle Management**: Add, edit, and remove vehicles from the inventory.